What is business process integration (BPI)?

 Cons:

-• Can easily break from just a minor change in an app’s UI
+• It can easily break from just a minor change in an app’s UI.

 Fortunately, there’s an alternative solution that lets you reap the benefits of these approaches and avoid their drawbacks: an enterprise automation platform.

-An enterprise automation platform offers a low-code/no-code UX, customizable platform bots that can bring automations to your business communications platform, countless application connectors and automation templates, enterprise-grade governance and security features, and much, much more.
+An enterprise automation platform offers a low-code/no-code UX, customizable platform bots that can bring automation to your business communications platform, countless application connectors and automation templates, enterprise-grade governance and security features, and much more.

 You can learn more by scheduling a demo with an automation expert at Workato, the leader in enterprise automation.